Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Diagonalization against All Polynomial-Time Deterministic Turing Machines

-Suppose now $L_d$ were accepted by some, say, the $i$-th DTM $\widehat{M}_i$ in the enumeration which is of time complexity $T(n)=O(n^k)$.
-Then by Corollary \ref{corollary4} we may assume that $\widehat{M}_i$ is a single-tape DTM.
+Suppose now $L_d$ were accepted by some, say, the $i$-th deterministic Turing machine in the enumeration $e$, which is a deterministic time-bounded Turing machine $\widehat{M}_i$.
+Then by Corollary \ref{corollary4}, we may assume that $\widehat{M}_i$ is a single-tape polynomial-time deterministic Turing machine.
 Let $\widehat{M}_i$ have $s$ states and $t$ tape symbols.
-Since $\widehat{M_i}$ \footnote{ We know that we may prefix $1$'s at will to find larger and larger integers representing the same set of quintuples of the same DTM $M_i$, thus there are infinitely binary strings of sufficiently long which represents DTM $M_i$.} appears infinitely often in the enumeration, and
+Since $\widehat{M_i}$ appears infinitely often\footnote{ We know that we may prefix $1$s at will to find larger and larger integers representing the same set of quintuples of the same deterministic Turing machine $M_i$; thus, there are infinitely many binary strings of sufficient length that represent deterministic Turing machine $M_i$.} in the enumeration $e$, $M_0$ was to set the counter of tape $3$ to count up to $n^{k+1}$, and